DataDog/documentation/content/en/service_management/app_builder/components.md

 Displays property and value pairs in JSON format.

+### Example

+To view this component in context, see the [EC2 Instance Manager][3] app blueprint.

 ## Select

-Select elements have the following properties.
+Select components have the following properties.

 ### General

 Label
-: The text that displays at the top of the select element.<br>
+: The text that displays at the top of the component.<br>
 **Value**: expression or string

 Placeholder text